 Antique Slag Glass Light Fixtures

-One item where slag glass was used often was in the creation of lamps, chandeliers and lampshades, particularly during the Art Deco and Art Nouveau periods during the late 19th and early 20th century.
+One item where slag glass was used often was in the creation of antique oil lamps, chandeliers and lampshades, particularly during the Art Deco and Art Nouveau periods during the late 19th and early 20th century.
 This is one of the most common uses for slag glass, and you'll see many slag glass chandeliers and other fixtures in antique shops.

 Patterns and Designs for Slag Glass Lighting

 Many manufacturers used colored slag glass to create elaborate patterns in the lamp bases and shades, while others used the glass to create everyday scenes and landscapes.
 The lamps and shades often included intricate bronze and brass metalwork featuring scrolling floral, foliate, relief and decorative patterns.
 Egyptian patterns were also common due to the interest in the tomb of King Tut in the early 1920s.
 Popular slag glass lampshades shapes included mushroom, dome and flower petals.
 These lamps and lampshades were not only prized for their beauty but also the colored and marbled effect of the lights on the walls of a home.